 This is one of my favorite poem.
 It was written in Urdu by Josh Malih Abadi.
 I translated it for my English class in college.

-O my friend, a heart needs no hate.
+O my friend, a heart does not need hate.

 Who does not want the softness of flowers?

 But do not be afraid of sharpness of thorns.

 There is same blood in the veins of the thorn.

 It is brought up by same evening breeze of the spring.